mikepea/go-jira-ui/README.md

 go-jira-ui reads its own  `jira-ui-config.yml` file in these jira.d directories, as not to pollute the go-jira config.
-You can add additional queries to the top-level Query page:
+You can add additional queries & sort orderings to the top-level Query page:

     $ cat ~/jira.d/jira-ui-config.yml:
+    sorts:
+      - name: "sort by vote count"
+        jql:  "ORDER BY votes DESC"
     queries:
       - name: "alice assigned"
         jql:  "assignee = alice AND resolution = Unresolved"
       - name: "bob assigned"
         jql:  "assignee = bob AND resolution = Unresolved"
       - name: "unresolved must-do"
         jql:  "labels = 'must-do' AND resolution = Unresolved AND ( project = 'OPS' OR project = 'INFRA')"

 Learning JQL is highly recommended, the Atlassian [Advanced Searching](https://confluence.atlassian.com/jira/advanced-searching-179442050.html)